gatling/gatling/src/docs/content/reference/current/jms/index.md

 ### Destination

-Define the target destination with `queue("queueName")` or alternatively with `destination(JmsDestination)`.
+Define the target destination with `queue("queueName")` or alternatively with `destination(JmsDestination)`

 Optionally define reply destination with `replyQueue("responseQueue")` or `replyDestination(JmsDestination)`, otherwise a dynamic queue will be used.
-If you do so, you have the possibility of not setting the `JMSReplyTo` header with `noJmsReplyTo`.
+If you do so, you have to possibility of not setting the `JMSReplyTo` header with `noJmsReplyTo`.

-Additionally for reply destination, JMS selector can be defined with `selector(Expression[String])`
+Additionally for reply destination JMS selector can be defined with `selector("selector")`

-If you have the need to measure the time when a message arrive at a message queue different from the `replyDestination(JmsDestination)`, you can additional define a `trackerDestination(JmsDestination)`.
+If you have the need, to measure the time when a message arrive at a different message queue then the `replyDestination(JmsDestination)` you can additional define a `trackerDestination(JmsDestination)`.

 ### Message Matching